Rent safe and private dog parks hosted by locals

 Herding breeds can nip guests, children, or other animals

 A common way herding dogs control the movement of the livestock they’re working?
 By nipping at their vulnerable heels.
-(This is why Australian Cattle Dogs are called “heelers” after all!)
+(This is precisely why Australian Cattle Dogs are called “heelers.”)

-Many people who adopt a herding breed are surprised when their dog starts going after the ankles or shins of themselves, their guests, children, or other animals in the home.
-This can be startling — no one wants to think about their dog biting someone! — but is incredibly natural behavior.
+Many people who adopt a herding breed are surprised when their dog starts going after their ankles or shins — even worse when it's the legs of guests, children, or other animals in the home.
+This can be startling.
+No one wants to think about their dog biting someone!
+But nipping in this context is incredibly natural behavior.
 It also ties into the reactivity we mentioned above.
 Some herding dogs are reactive to fast-moving objects purely out of herding drive, even if they aren’t fearful.

 Herding dogs can be sensitive about their personal space

-Herding breeds aren’t just aware of motion in the world around them — they’re also keenly sensitive about their own body movements and personal space.
+Herding breeds aren’t just aware of motion in the world around them — they’re also keenly sensitive of their own body movements and personal space.
 Many Border Collies in particular hesitate to get too close to anything around them, be it a stationary object like a piece of furniture, a person, or another animal.
-You can think of it a little like your herding dog feeling a bit claustrophobic.
+You can think of it a little like your herding dog feeling rather claustrophobic.

 Common ways spatial sensitivity plays out in pet herding dogs: